fxbriol/fxbriol.github.io/_pages/supervision.md

 ## PhD Students

-I am looking to recruit one PhD student starting in Autumn 2024.
+I am looking to recruit a PhD student starting in Autumn 2024.

 ***[Update: The deadline for international studentships has now passed and I am therefore not able to support any more applications from international students.
 However, if you qualify for UK studentships (e.g. British citizen, or have lived in the UK for long enough) then feel free to still get in touch.]***